little-engineer-2025/shell-lib/docs/text.lib.md

 # text.lib.sh

-Trim right spaces from the string.
+Check if the string ends with a specific string.

 ## Index